CMPS-6100/lab-02-template/lab-02.md

 Some prompts will require you to edit `main.py` and others will require answers will go in `answers.md`.

+Unlike Lab 01, this lab does not have automated tests.
+Your grade for this lab will be based on your implementations and

 Refer back to the [README.md](README.md) for instruction on git, how to test your code, and how to submit properly to get all the points you've earned.

 ## The Data Set